cuberoot-sw/cuberoot-sw.github.com/source/_posts/2013-03-12-fsck-on-vagrant.markdown

 ---

 ## Summary:
-This blog post would guide you with "How to do 'fsck' on vagrant machine in case it crashes"
+This blog post mentions the steps to do 'fsck' on vagrant machine, in case it crashes"

 If your vagrant gets corrupted due to some reason; 'fsck' would help you to recover it back.
-Follow the simple steps below and you would be all set with your 'vagrant'.

 ## Steps:
-1. Power off the vagrant machine
+1. Power off the vagrant machine using
   `vagrant halt`
 2. Before booting it again enable 'gui' mode with un-commenting the below line from "Vagrantfile" `config.vm.boot_mode = :gui`
 3. Now run `vagrant up`; it would open an gui-interface with an shell terminal open for vagrant-machine
-4. Do the shell login with 'username/password' as 'vagrant/vagrant'
+4. Login to shell (started up during the previous step) with 'username/password' as 'vagrant/vagrant'
-5. Once able to login, go to root-dir
+5. Once logged-in, go to root-dir
     `cd /`
-6. Create a file named forcefsck at root-dir
+6. Create a file named 'forcefsck' at root-dir
     `sudo touch /forcefsck`
 7. Reboot the system
 <pre>